thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 You might wonder, why we use `ComponentAnnotation` and `ViewAnnotation` instead of `Component` and `View`.
 Well, if you've read our article on the [difference between annotations and decorators](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html) it's very easy to understand.
 Since `alpha.22` we have support for decorators **and** annotations.
 The Traceur transpiler implements annotations, but Babel and TypeScript support ES7 decorators.

-In order to make the Angular code work with all those transpilers, it comes with both, annotation implementations and decorators implementations.
+In order to make the Angular code work with all those transpilers, it comes with both, annotation implementations and decorator implementations.
 Which means in fact, we could import and use `@ComponentAnnotation` and `@ViewAnnotation` in our ES6/TypeScript example as well, if we would transpile it with Traceur.

 So long story short: `@ComponentAnnotation` and `@ViewAnnotation` are really the annotations. `@Component` and `@View` are the decorators that use the annotations internally.